Tarmean/tarmean.github.io/OpenRec.md

-# Haskell can have a little Inheritance, as a treat
+# Haskell can have a little Inheritance as a Treat

 Inheritance is an infamously overloaded concept, with use-cases ranging over templating, ad-hoc polymorphism, code organization, method overriding, and even code reuse.
 Let us add a new one: Composable AST rewrites and queries.